Google's Indexing Process: When Is "Quality" Determined?

 1. Crawling

-Google’s bots explore the web, following internal and external links to discover new or updated pages.
-The efficiency of crawling depends on a website’s structure, speed, and presence of sitemaps.
+Bots working for Google roam around the web looking for new or updated pages by following internal and external links.
+The efficiency of the crawling depends on the website’s structure, loading speed, and the availability of sitemaps.

 2. Processing and Rendering